 Brian Eno • Music for Airports… and World Expos

-In 1978 music producer and musician Brian Eno composed Music for Airports a sound project designed to be continuously looped in airports terminals to defusetravelers’ tense and anxious feelings.
-A relaxing soundscape merges with stateless living environments until it becomes “as ignorable as it is interesting” and would “induce calm and a space to think”.
+In 1978 music producer and musician Brian Eno composed Music for Airports, a sound project designed to be continuously looped in airport terminals to defuse travelers’ tense and anxious feelings.
+A relaxing soundscape merges with stateless living environments until it becomes “as ignorable as it is interesting” and would “induce calm and a space to think.”
 Eno composed the soundscape without using sheet music but creating graphic patterns representing the systems used to make the music.

 More recently, Brian Eno teamed with Asif Khan to craft an immersive sound experience within the British Pavilion at Astana World Expo.
 Inspired by Kazakh nomadic tents, the high-tech structure featured a 40,000 pixels wide 360° panorama and invited visitors to explore the origin of energy and the history of British innovation.
 Read more…